Diary entries

 Rachmaninoff's role: Chamber Musician

-Notes: Satina indicates that this was the first concert given by Rachmaninoff since receiving his 1891 diploma.
-She indicates that the details of the program were copied from a mimeograph owned by Alexander Goldenweiser.
+Notes: Satina indicated that this was the first concert given by Rachmaninoff since receiving his diploma in 1891.
+She stated that the details of the program were copied from a mimeograph owned by Alexander Goldenweiser.
 It seems likely that the Liszt Waltz with which the concert ended was the transcription from Gounod's 'Faust', which concurs with Martyn (p.
 426).
 Details regarding keys and opus numbers for other works are according to Martyn, although they were not known to Satina.
 Martyn was unsure about when Chopin's Etude in A flat major, op.
-25, no. 1 was first played, although he suggests that the Etude in A flat major, op.
-10, no. 10 was played at this time.
+25, no. 1, was first played by Rachmaninoff, although he suggests that the Etude in A flat major, op.
+10, no. 10, was played at this time.
+Val'kova (vol. 1, p.
+107) indicates Chopin's B minor Scherzo was played after the Liszt Etude, not before it.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 March 17 1892 (Julian calendar)